smithphil88/gower-fields/README.md

 ### Code

-To add in a favicon I used the code on this site - [W3schools](https://www.w3schools.com/howto/howto_html_favicon.asp)
+- To add in a favicon I used the code on this site - [W3schools](https://www.w3schools.com/howto/howto_html_favicon.asp)

+- I used this bootstrap code intially on the about page but customised it to suit what I wanted - [Bootstrap card](https://getbootstrap.com/docs/4.0/components/card/)

+- The code used for my gallery was custommised but intially taken from the Code Institue 'Love Running' project.

+-

+### Acknowledgments

+- My partner Emma, who has supported this career switch 100%.
+- My mentor Julia, who has provided expert guidance and feedback.